jgrams/keith/content/reports/2021-05-14-random-trail-magic-from-people-who-don’t-know-they’re-trail-angles-is-extra-magical/index.md

 overrideDate: 2021-05-11T07:00:00.000Z
 title: Random trail magic from people who don’t know they’re trail angles is extra magical
-totd: "Totd: Dougs roommate actually rowed at my high school with my brother!!
+totd: "Dougs roommate actually rowed at my high school with my brother!!
   He was giving me shit for how fancy UA is just like everyone else from Columbus hahaha"
 miles: 608.9